So, you could stop reading this article right now because you already have the answer to the question “does inflammation in the body cause acne?”

 Now, explaining the intricacies of the inflammatory process would take forever (after all, some people spend decades simply studying it!).
 So, for the sake of simplicity, we’re going to focus our discussion mainly on the HPA axis.

-The HPA axis is the main pathway in the body that regulates our response to all the different types of stressors that we covered in the previous section.
+The inflammatory response system (aka the HPA axis) is the main pathway in the body that regulates our response to all the different types of stressors that we’re exposed to.

 This axis involves the hypothalamus, pituitary and adrenals…which are all hormone-producing glands.